Azure Release Notes (October 2012)

-This document contains the release notes for the Windows Azure – October 2012 release.
+This document contains the release notes for the Azure – October 2012 release.

 For more information related to this release, see the following resources:

-There are significant changes to Windows Azure Storage in this release, some of which may cause existing code to fail.
+There are significant changes to Azure Storage in this release, some of which may cause existing code to fail.
 In particular, note the issues related to the WindowsAzure.Storage NuGet package.
 If you have a dependency on this NuGet package, you must constrain your download to version 1.7 to avoid code or automated build failures.
-For more information, see What's New in Storage Client Library 2.0 for .NET and Windows Runtime.
+For more information, see Introducing Azure Storage Client Library 2.0 for .NET and Windows Runtime.

 Error: The type or namespace name 'StorageClient' does not exist in the namespace 'Microsoft.WindowsAzure' (are you missing an assembly reference?)

-Windows Azure SDK versions 1.7 and earlier were developed before the availability of Windows Azure Guest OS Family 3 and so do not support it.
+Azure SDK versions 1.7 and earlier were developed before the availability of Azure Guest OS Family 3 and so do not support it.
 Use version 1.8 (or later when available).
-For more information on compatibility, see Windows Azure Guest OS Releases and SDK Compatibility Matrix
+For more information on compatibility, see Azure Guest OS Releases and SDK Compatibility Matrix

 As a workaround, move the RemoteForwarder to a role which does not have an "Any" InternalEndpoint.

-The release notes for Windows Azure Caching are available at Windows Azure Caching Release Notes.
+The release notes for Azure Caching are available at Azure Caching Release Notes.